 In March 2011, we amended the principal repayment schedule of our term loan in Taiwan.
-As a result, semiannual principal payments of 150 million Taiwan dollars (approximately \$5.2 million) will begin in April 2012 and the remaining 600 million Taiwan dollars (approximately \$20.7 million) will be due on the final maturity date.
+As a result, semiannual principal payments of 150 million Taiwan dollars (approximately \$4.7 million at inception) will begin in April 2012, and the remaining 600 million Taiwan dollars (approximately \$18.9 million at inception) will be due on the final maturity date.

 In May 2011, we issued \$400.0 million of 6.625% Senior Notes due 2021 (the "2021 Notes).
-We used the net proceeds from the issuance of the 2021 Notes to fund the tender offer and call for redemption of the entire

-\$264.3 million aggregate principal amount of our outstanding 9.25% Senior Notes due 2016, to refinance our 2.50% Convertible Senior Subordinated Notes due May 2011, to pay related fees, expenses and accrued interest and for general corporate purposes.
+We used the net proceeds from the issuance of the 2021 Notes to fund the tender offer and call for redemption of the entire \$264.3 million aggregate principal amount of our outstanding 9.25% Senior Notes due 2016, to refinance our 2.50% Convertible Senior Subordinated Notes due May 2011, to pay related fees, expenses and accrued interest and for general corporate purposes.

-In June 2011, Amkor Technology Korea, Inc., a Korean subsidiary ("ATK") entered into a KRW 50.0 billion (approximately \$46 million at inception) revolving credit facility with a Korean Bank with a term of 12 months.
-There have been no borrowings under this revolving credit facility as of June 30, 2011.
+In June 2011, Amkor Technology Korea, Inc., a Korean subsidiary ("ATK") entered into a KRW 50.0 billion (approximately \$46 million at inception) revolving credit facility with a Korean bank with a term of 12 months.
+There is no outstanding balance under this revolving credit facility as of September 30, 2011.

-In July 2011, ATK entered into a \$50.0 million three-year secured term loan with a Korean bank and drew \$7.4 million, with the remainder to be drawn throughout the three-year term.
+In July 2011, ATK entered into a \$50.0 million three-year secured term loan facility with a Korean bank.
+As of September 30, 2011, we had drawn \$18.9 million under the loan, with the remainder to be drawn throughout the three-year term.
 The proceeds from the term loan will be used to fund future capital expenditures.